rfhb/ctrdata/README.md

-dfMergeTwoVariablesRelevel	| Merge related variables into a single variable, and optionally map values to a new set of values. installMongoCheckVersion	| Check the version of the build of the mongo server to be used installMongoFindBinaries	| Convenience function to find location of mongo database binaries (mongo, mongoimport) installCygwinWindowsDoInstall	| Convenience function to install a cygwin environment under MS Windows, including perl installCygwinWindowsTest	| Convenience function to test for working cygwin installation
+dfMergeTwoVariablesRelevel	| Merge related variables into a single variable, and optionally map values to a new set of values. installMongoCheckVersion	| Check the version of the build of the mongo server to be used installMongoFindBinaries	| Convenience function to find location of mongo database binaries (mongo, mongoimport) installCygwinWindowsDoInstall	| Convenience function to install a cygwin environment under MS Windows, including perl and php installCygwinWindowsTest	| Convenience function to test for working cygwin installation